-European and UK stocks edged lower
+European and UK stocks shake off coronavirus fears

-Crude flat, gold and iron ore up
+Crude and iron ore down, gold up

 - No events today